At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description carefully to understand the specific responsibilities of the Engineering Stores Controller/Stock Controller position.
-Tailor your application to highlight relevant experience and skills that match these responsibilities.
+Understand the Role: Read the job description carefully to understand the responsibilities of the Engineering Stores Controller/Stock Controller position.
+Highlight key skills and experiences that align with these responsibilities in your application.

 How to prepare for a job interview at E3 Recruitment